 - Participating in protocol design, data collection, and data analysis and interpretation

-- Approving a stage of a clinical trial or other collaborative project before the next stage starts
+- Approving a stage of a clinical trial or other collaborative projects before the next stage starts

 - Coordinating or providing training to grantee staff